drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 # virt/
 Home of KVM

-## Where them syscalls and namespaces at?
+## Where them syscalls/namespaces at?